 The TIP is the short-range capital improvement program for the transportation system within the OTO study area.
-The TIP is a financially constrained four-year program outlining the most immediate implementation priorities for transportation projects and is updated on a yearly basis.
+The TIP is a financially constrained four-year program outlining the most immediate implementation priorities for transportation projects and is updated annually.
 The TIP serves to program the expenditure of federal, state, and local transportation funds.
 To receive federal highway or transit funds a project must be included in the TIP.
 The TIP, as approved by the Board of Directors and the Missouri Department of Transportation, constitutes the selection document for project implementation.
 The first year of projects in the TIP represent the agreed list of projects eligible for implementation.

+The OTO consults with all city and county governments within its study area during the annual TIP development process.
+The projects submitted by local governments are all part of their respective Capital Improvement Programs (CIP) where required.
 When developing the TIP, the OTO is required to consult with (1) agencies and officials responsible for other planning activities within the planning area, (2) recipients of assistance under title 49 U.S.C.
 Chapter 53, (3) government agencies and non-profit organizations (including representatives of the agencies and organizations) that receive Federal assistance from a source other than the U.S. Department of Transportation to provide non-emergency transportation services, and (4) recipients of assistance under 23 U.S.C.
 204, and this process shall be documented in the intra-agency memorandum of understanding.